Texas A&M University College of Engineering: Degrees offered

+In addition, several departments offer specialized certificates, which count towards academic credit but not necessarily a degree or minor.

 Rankings

-The 2019 edition of the U.S. News & World Report ranks the Texas A&M University College of Engineering graduate program 15th and the undergraduate program 14th.
+The 2026 edition of the U.S. News & World Report ranks the Texas A&M University College of Engineering graduate program 9th and the undergraduate program 10th.

 Individual engineering programs as ranked among public institutions by U.S. News & World Report: